blaircamp/blaircamp.github.io/contents/articles/drawing-a-circle-cocossharp/index.md

 ---

 I have recently started playing around with the 2D game framework [CocosSharp](https://github.com/mono/CocosSharp).
 The first thing I tried to do with CocosSharp was to draw a circle to the screen.
-This article will show you howI ended up figuring it out.
+This article will show you how I ended up figuring it out.

 <span class="more"></span>